 - Megapixel – a unit of measure representing 1 million pixels

 - Memory card – a digital data storage device.
-Its storage capacity can several gigabytes.
+Its storage capacity can be several gigabytes.

 - Merge mode – the merge mode of a layer in photo editing software is the way it interacts with other layers.

-- Motion blurring – blurring of an image caused by camera motion during shooting
+- Motion blurring – the blurring of an image caused by camera motion during shooting

 - Noise – also called grain – a disturbing element that appears as pixels of different colours

 - Overexposure – too much light in a photo

 - Panoramic – a photo with a very long horizontal field of view.
 A panoramic photo can be obtained either by assembling several shots or with a wide-angle lens.

 - Photography – the art or practice of taking and processing photographs

 - Photoshop – an image processing software developed by Adobe [Click here in order to join the Photoshop Course Masterclass.]

 - Photo studio – an installation usually composed of a background and one or more artificial lighting sources